Imaging supermoir\'e relaxation in helical trilayer graphene: Imaging supermoiré domains

 The locations where d$\mu$/d$n$ at $\nu = 4$ has local minima (dark spots, Fig.~\ref{fig:imaging}\textbf{b}) form a triangular lattice.
 Surrounding these sites, the local maxima form a honeycomb structure (green, Fig.~\ref{fig:imaging}\textbf{b}), with narrow lines of lower d$\mu$/d$n$ separating adjacent maxima.
 This broadly agrees with the theoretical prediction that HTG relaxes into triangular $h$ and $\bar{h}$ domains, separated by domain walls where the local stacking order switches (Fig.~\ref{fig:htg}\textbf{a}, right)~\cite{devakul2023magic,guerci2023chern,guerci2023nature,nakatsuji2023multiscale,yang2023multi}.
 In particular, the triangular domains are predicted to be fully gapped at $\nu=4$, while their boundaries host gapless modes (see further discussion below).
 As a result, d$\mu$/d$n$ is maximized at the domain centers, while the gapless modes lead to enhanced compressibility at the domain walls, reaching a local minimum in d$\mu$/d$n$ where they meet at AAA stacking sites (Supplementary Sec.~1).
 We therefore associate the local minima in Fig.~\ref{fig:imaging}\textbf{b} with AAA stacking sites, and the local maxima with the centers of the $h$ and $\bar{h}$ domains.
+We additionally note that the width in density $\Delta n$ of the superlattice peaks, which is affected by local variations in $\lambda_{\rm{M}}$, show similar modulations at the supermoiré scale.
+Namely, $\Delta n$ is maximized at the AAA sites and minimized within the domains (Extended Data Fig.~5).
+This is consistent with theoretical calculations~\cite{devakul2023magic} that show that while the domains of the relaxed HTG lattice structure are moiré-periodic, the AAA sites and domain walls are moiré-aperiodic.